Interview with Arthur Hulyer

 CJ: But do you remember how many operations you flew with 76?

-AH: Oh yes, I remember, Hamburg was the first one, Hamburg, [unclear], I did several night trips, then, what happened then?
-Then, they sent me to this Dakota squadron which was, what was [unclear], no, we converted to Dakotas, that’s right.
-And I went as Second Dickey, ‘cause there was a shortage of Second Dickey, they couldn’t find people that were out of training
+AH: Oh yes, I remember, Hamburg was the first one, Hamburg, [unclear], I did several night trips, then, what happened then? [pause] Then, they sent me to this Dakota squadron which was, what was [unclear], no, we converted to Dakotas, that’s right.
+And I went as Second Dickey, ‘cause you know there was a shortage of Second Dickey, they couldn’t find people that had had the training.

 CJ: Sorry, for those who don’t know the terminology, what’s a Second Dickey?

 AH: Yes, they were on Dakota Second Dickey.
-Now I’m supposed to know, go to India to pick people up and bring them home, Burma, from Burma, so I am in India and consequently you know, we are picking up supplies and taking them around airfields and dropping them, and then we start, I think about bringing them home, when they drop the atomic bomb is the end of the war, so I know what happens, you know.
-India was quite remarkable really because in a way, the, I went from four engine Halifax [unclear] Second Dickey on the
+Now I’m supposed to now, go to India to pick people up and bring them home, Burma, from Burma, so I am in India and consequently you know, we are picking up supplies and taking them around airfields and dropping them, and then we start, I think about bringing them home, when they drop the atomic bomb it’s the end of the war, so I say now what happens, you know.
+India was quite remarkable really because in a way, the, I went from four engine Halifax then I’m flying Second Dickey on the, on the⸻

-AH: See, on Dakota, yeah, I’m getting long in the tooth now, yeah [laughs], I don’t know a lot of [unclear] anymore, I’ve seen a lot of action which was in a way, they switch you, I made a look at my logbook the other day, I got experience on nine aircraft, which is very interesting
+AH: See, on Dakota, yeah, I’m getting long in the tooth now, yeah [laughs], I’m not a lad anymore, I’ve seen a lot of action which was in a way, they switch you, I mean looking up my logbook the other day, I got experience on nine aircraft, which is very interesting.

 CJ: So you were flying troops back from India, back home at the end of the war and what happened to you after that?